 Now that you’ve been to the hospital, how you handle the twenty-four hours following your accident are critical for your case and your settlement.
 It’s likely that you’ve only received an X-Ray, a common diagnostic tool used after accidents.
 However, getting an MRI to detect soft-tissue injuries like whiplash can maximize in your settlement.

 MRIs, medical bills, paperwork, and insurance—it’s all too much for you to have to keep up with.
-If you’re feeling overwhelmed, it’s time to get a Fast Help lawyer to do the work for you.
+If you’re feeling overwhelmed, it’s time to get an Atlanta personal injury lawyer to do the work for you.

 To get fair compensation for your injuries, it’s not required to be rushed by an ambulance from the accident.